List of Virtual Console games for Nintendo 3DS (North America): Game Boy Advance

 These titles were originally released for use on the Game Boy Advance, which was launched in 2001.
 Like the initial NES Virtual Console games, these titles were released exclusively to Nintendo 3DS Ambassadors.
-Unlike the NES titles, these games have not been released to the general public.
+Unlike the NES titles, these games were never released to the general public.
 Additionally, since these titles run natively and are not emulated, they do not support typical emulation features, such as suspended play and restore points.

-These are the 10 Game Boy Advance games that were available exclusively for Nintendo 3DS Ambassadors.
+There were 10 Game Boy Advance games available exclusively for Nintendo 3DS Ambassadors.